influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/client-libraries/v2/javascript/nodejs/write.md

 ### Write data with the client library

-1. Instantiate an `InfluxDB` client.
-Provide your InfluxDB URL and database token.
+1. Instantiate a client by calling the `new InfluxDB()` constructor with your InfluxDB URL and database token (environment variables you already set in the [Install section](/influxdb/cloud-dedicated/api-guide/client-libraries/nodejs/install/)).

    ```js
    import {InfluxDB, Point} from '@influxdata/influxdb-client'